spacemeshos/testnet-guide/ffnet.md

 > Join the [ffnet discord channel](https://discord.gg/KyyQKst).
 On this channel we provide additional info, answer your questions, announce app updates, and get your feedback!

----

-## Mini Release Notes (Release 0.0.2)

 !> Please do NOT attempt to join from a laptop if you often move between different WIFI networks or put it to sleep.
 Things will not work properly.

 !> Please do NOT join if your computer or network connection doesn't meet the recommended requirements.

+---

+## Release Notes (Release 0.0.2)

+!> The App uses TCP and UDP 7153 by default.
+You can now change this via the app settings.
+You should configure your router or firewall only if you can't connect to the p2p network.

+!> If you have installed version 0.0.1 on your computer - please delete Spacemesh's local data directory before installing the new version.
+Directory location:

+- OS X: `/Users/[your_user_name]/Library/Application Support/Spacemesh`
+- Windows: `C:\Users\[your_user_name]\AppData\Roaming\Spacemesh`
+- Linux: `~/.config/Spacemesh`

-!> On Windows, If you have a previous version of the app installed then please first uninstall the App before installing.
+!> On Windows, If you have a previous version of the app installed then please uninstall the App before installing the new version.
 Search for `Spacemesh Uninstaller` and run it.

-!> On Linux, if you have a previous version of the app installed then please remove it first. e.g. `sudo apt-get remove smapp` before installing a new version.
+!> On Linux, if you have a previous version of the app installed then please remove it first. e.g. `sudo apt-get remove smapp` before installing this version.

 ---